bigtoga/Examples/Windows Server/Active Directory/Domain Trust issues and troubleshooting.md

+# Scenario: myForest.com has a one-way transitive trust with corporateForest.com. myForest trusts corporateForest but corporateForest does not trust myForest
+1. Corporate email/user accounts are managed / created in corporateForest.com.
+A user's corporate email is `user@corporateForest.com`
+2. For app dev, a separate domain was created - `myForest.com`.
+This allows app security and isolation along with the ability for a technical operations team to manage app dev environments without needing permissions to manage `corporateForest.com`
+3. After the ops team created the Windows Active Directory domain for `myForest.com`, they worked with the corporate IT admins to set up the one way trust that allows `user@corporateForest.com` to authenticate to `myForest.com` resources using delegation

+Eventually, something goes awry on `myForest.com` and users from `corporateForest.com` start being unable to authenticate to `corporateForest.com` for accessing `myForest.com` resources.
+This document walks through the troubleshooting/idenfication of those errors

 # Step 1: Go to forest PDC and run `dcdiag | clip` then inspect for errors
 Search the log for "warning", "error"